connervieira/Assassin/CONFIGURATION.md

     - This setting allows the user to turn on and off Assassin's "shape alerts", which are large ASCII shapes displayed when important events occur.
     - Shape alerts take up a lot of space on screen, but make it easy for the driver to understand a situation simply using their peripheral vision.
 - `ascii_art_header`
-    - This configuration value determines whether or not Assassin will display a large title header upon start-up.
+    - This configuration value determines whether or not Assassin will display a large title header upon startup.
     - This this setting is set to `false`, Assassin will instead display a small, since line title.
 - `custom_startup_message`
-    - This setting defines a string that will be displayed the Assassin title upon start-up.
+    - This setting defines a string that will be displayed the Assassin title upon startup.
 - `status_lighting`
     - The status lighting configuration values allow Assassin to interact with a "WLED" RGB LED controller.
     - The `enabled` configuration value determines whether or not status lighting is enabled or disabled.